-However if you have been resident outside the EU you may have to apply directly to some Higher Education Institutions (HEIs).
-You need to contact the admissions office of HEIs to enquire whether you should apply directly to the HEI or through the CAO.
+If you have been resident outside the EU, you may have to apply directly to some Higher Education Institutions (HEIs).
+You need to contact the admissions office of HEIs to ask if you should apply directly to the HEI or through the CAO.

-It is very important to check the application procedure for course, as it can be dificult or even impossible to make changes after you submit your application.
+It is very important to check the application procedure for your course, as you may not be able to make changes after you submit your application.

 You should make your enquiries well before the CAO closing date of 1 February, preferably not later than the previous 15 December.

-You can read more in our document on college application procedures and entrance requirements.
+You can read more in our page on college application procedures and entrance requirements.

 Specific academic entry requirements – including English proficiency

-A student must also have the particular academic entry requirements (also called matriculation requirements) for the course he or she wants to take.
-You can find detailed information about entry requirements on the websites of the universities, institutes of technology and colleges of education.
+You must also have the particular academic entry requirements (also called matriculation requirements) for the course you want to take.
+You can find information about entry requirements on the websites of the universities, institutes of technology and colleges of education.

 If English is not your first language you must also have proof of your English proficiency, either through your school leaving examination or a recognised English language test.
 You can find a list of recognised English language tests on page 5 of this document Agreed entry requirements criteria for EU/EFTA Applicants (other than Irish Leaving Certificate) (pdf).

-For the recognition of professional qualifications after Brexit, see our document on Recognition of professional qualifications in Ireland.
+For more information, see our document on Recognition of professional qualifications in Ireland.